-Upon returning to school, the student should bring a doctor's note or a note from the parent stating the reason for the absence.
-The note must be turned into the school office.
+Upon returning to school, the student must bring a doctor's note or a note from the parent stating the reason for the absence.
+The note must be turned into the school office or submitted through email.

-If, upon returning to school after an absence a note does not accompany the student, it will be classified as a planned absence.
-That means all previously assigned work is due upon the student's return.
+If, upon returning to school after an absence a note does not accompany the student, it will be classified as an unexcused absence..